Distinctive Features of the University

 —A University with a Difference

 Although Belur Math is the headquarters of Ramakrishna Math and Ramakrishna Mission, under whose guidance and overall administrative control all the branch-centres function, the actual implementation of the policies adopted by the headquarters at Belur Math as well as the activities flowing therefrom are, for the most part, monitored by these centres, under the supervision of the heads of these respective centres, who, in turn, are appointed by the Belur Math headquarters.
-Consistent with this given administrative structure, Ramakrishna Mission Vivekananda University, with its head office at Belur Math, will be administered through the following tiers carefully matched and juxtaposed with the Ramakrishna Mission's own administrative set up: Chancellor, being the General Secretary of Ramakrishna Mission ex-officio, is at the helm of affairs of the University as the President of the Institute deemed to be University, Chancellor's Representative, who is an Assistant Secretary at the Headquarters of Ramakrishna Mission, is be the second-in-command to assist the Chancellor in the administration of the University, Vice Chancellor, who will usually be a qualified and competent monk of Ramakrishna Order, appointed according to University Grants Commission (UGC) guidelines, will be in charge of the day-to-day administration of the University and all its academic programmes and activities
+Consistent with this given administrative structure, Ramakrishna Mission Vivekananda Educational and Research Institute, with its head office at Belur Math, will be administered through the following tiers carefully matched and juxtaposed with the Ramakrishna Mission's own administrative set up: Chancellor, being the General Secretary of Ramakrishna Mission ex-officio, is at the helm of affairs of the University as the President of the Institute deemed to be University, Chancellor's Representative, who is an Assistant Secretary at the Headquarters of Ramakrishna Mission, is be the second-in-command to assist the Chancellor in the administration of the University, Vice Chancellor, who will usually be a qualified and competent monk of Ramakrishna Order, appointed according to University Grants Commission (UGC) guidelines, will be in charge of the day-to-day administration of the University and all its academic programmes and activities

 Administrative Heads of the various Faculty Centres of the University, who will be ex-officio Heads of the branch-centres in which the Faculty Centres are located, will be in charge of the day-to-day administration of the respective Faculty Centres.